Giant Cell Arteritis

 Arteries in the head are the most commonly affected, but arteries in the chest, neck, heart, and other parts of the body may also be involved.
 When the arteries in the temples of the head are affected, it is termed temporal arteritis or cranial arteritis.

 There are 3 patterns seen in giant cell arteritis:

 GCA is unusual in people under 50 years of age.
-Two-thirds of people who have giant cell arteritis are women .
+The average age for it to start at is 70.
+Two-thirds of people who have giant cell arteritis are women.
 People of African descent are less commonly affected.